CSbyGB/pentips/windows/powershell-cmd.md

   ```

 - If we want to see patches and update `wmic qfe`
+  - `wmic qfe get Caption,Description,HotFixID,InstalledOn`
 - List the drives `wmic logicaldisk` `list drives`
+- `schtasks` query scheduled task
+  - `schtasks /query /fo LIST /v`
+- `driverquery` will list installed drivers

 ### User Enumeration

 - `whoami`will give info on the current user
 - `whoami /priv` will give info on the current user and their priv
 - `whoami /groups` will give info on groups the current user is in
-- `net user` will list the user on the machine
+- `net user` or `net users` will list the user on the machine
 - `net user username` will list info about the with the username mentionned
 - `net localgroup` `net localgroup groupname` will give info on group
+- `qwinsta` or  `query session` other users logged in simultaneously

 ### Network Enumeration